 (l) During the emissions measurement section, the average measured cooling airflow shall be within ±5 per cent of the nominal value defined during the cooling adjustment section for the given brake;

-(m) Calculate and report the average measured cooling airflow in all sections as defined in Table 13.6. in paragraph 13.4.;
+(m) Calculate and report the time averaged measured cooling airflow in all sections as defined in Table 13.6. in paragraph 13.4.;

-(n) In case the average nominal or measured cooling airflow does not meet the requirements defined in this paragraph, the test is invalid;
+(n) In case the average nominal or measured cooling airflow does not meet the requirements defined in this paragraph, the test shall be invalid;

 (o) The instantaneous cooling airflow can deviate more than ±5 per cent and up to ±10 per cent of the nominal value for no longer than 5 per cent of the duration of the cycle, provided that the average measured cooling airflow meets the requirements defined in this paragraph.
-This applies to the cooling adjustment and the emissions measurement section:
+This applies to the cooling adjustment and emissions measurement sections:

 (i) For the cooling adjustment section, the instantaneous cooling airflow can deviate between ±5 and ±10 per cent of the set value for no longer than 264 s;